Who is this article for?

 Code42 for Enterprise, yes.

 Other available versions:

 The Client Visibility setting enables administrators to show or hide the Code42 app on user devices.
-The default setting is Visible, which keeps all user interface elements easily accessible to users.
+Setting Client Visibility to Visible keeps all user interface elements easily accessible to users.
 Setting Client Visibility to Hidden removes most user-facing indications of Code42's presence on the device.

 - Requires Code42 app version 6.9.2 or later.

 - Setting the visibility to Hidden does not uninstall any Code42 components.
-File backups and Code42 Next-Gen Data Loss Protection monitoring continue to run in the background.
+Security monitoring and file backups continue to run in the background.

 - The Code42 app must be installed for all users.
 Per-user installations are not supported.

 What's hidden varies slightly different for each operating system, but in general, setting Client Visibility to Hidden removes user visibility of:

 - Code42 app shortcuts